ory/keto/docs/docs/examples/cat-videos.md

 Keto does not interpret this subject any different from other subjects.
 It also does not know anything about directory structures or induced ownership.

-## State of the System

-At the current state only one user (with the username `cat lady`) has added videos.
-Both of them are in the `/cats` directory which `cat lady` owns.
-`/cats/1.mp4` is viewable by anyone (`*`), while `/cats/2.mp4` has no extra sharing options and can therefore only be viewed by its owner, `cat lady`.
-Have a look at all the relation tuple definitions in the `contrib/cat-videos-example/relation-tuples` directory.

 ## Starting the Example

 First, [install Keto](../install.md).

 Now you can start the example using either `docker-compose` or a bash script.
-The bash script will require you to install or build Keto, while docker automatically gets the required containers.
+The bash script requires you to have the `keto` binary in your `$PATH`, while docker automatically gets the required images.

 ```shell
 # clone the repository if you don't have it yet